hashcube/DevkitHelper/README.md

 - [ ] Better documentation, with HOWTOs
 - [ ] Move loading view out of the module
 - [ ] Make tutorial module completely independent

+## running tests

+`npm install mocha jsdom@^3.1.1` if you haven't installed globally

+in devkit 2
+`ln -s .. modules`(.. is path to modules folder with devkit-core)

+then run

+`mocha test`

+To run test on a single file use

+`mocha test/mocha-opts.js yourfile.js`